Skip to Content

 Yes, pursuing both claims is possible under specific circumstances.
 Workers' compensation covers your immediate medical treatment and a portion of your lost wages, but it does not address non-economic damages.

 Should a third party, such as an equipment manufacturer or contractor, be responsible for your injury, a personal injury claim can be pursued for additional damages.
-An experienced Marietta work accident lawyer can guide you through this dual-process and ensure all legal options are considered.
+An experienced Marietta work accident lawyer can guide you through this dual process and ensure all legal options are considered.

 What Types of Injuries Are Most Common in Marietta Workplaces?

-In Marietta, common workplace injuries include slip and falls, repetitive strain injuries, equipment-related injuries, and exposure to harmful substances.
+In Marietta, common workplace injuries include slips and falls, repetitive strain injuries, equipment-related injuries, and exposure to harmful substances.
 These injuries can occur in a variety of settings, from construction sites to office environments.